 Low quality data

-According to this 3rd party data provider, I’m single AND married; female AND male, and my net worth is ALL values between $25K and a million dollars.
+According to this 3rd party data provider, there was data that said I’m single AND married; female AND male, and my net worth is ALL values between $25K and a million dollars.
 This means that if, for example, you’re using 3rd party data to target singles, you’ll be paying to reach me and a whole lot of other married people.
 Useful, huh?

 If the data is for sale, your competitors are also buying and using it.
 There really isn’t much more to say other than: your competitive edge lies in your own first party data, not third party.